Direct Answer

 Distribution ageTrump: 18+ · 529: Any age for qualified education

-Distribution tax treatmentTrump: Provisional · 529: Tax-free for qualified education
+Distribution tax treatmentTrump: Earnings taxed as ordinary income · 529: Tax-free for qualified education

 Trump Account vs. Roth IRA